haruhisa-enomoto/haruhisa-enomoto.github.io/_pages/fd-applet.md

 ---
 layout: single
-classes: wide
+classes: wide-no-author
 title: "FD Applet - Installation and Usage Guide"
 permalink: /fd-applet/
 author_profile: false
+toc: true
+toc_sticky: true
 ---

-{% include base_path %}

 [(日本語版)](/fd-applet-ja/)

 This guide covers the installation and usage instructions for FD Applet on Windows, Mac, and other systems.

-## Usage
+## Installation

-TODO

-## System Requirements
+### System Requirements

-- JDK 17: Install the latest Java environment (JDK 17).
+- JDK 17: Install the Java environment (JDK 17).
 If unsure, download and install the "Latest LTS Release" from <https://adoptium.net/>.

-## Installation
+### Download and extract

 1. **Download the appropriate zip file for your system:**